EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

             |          |

 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #edhoc-oscoap-det title="Detail of EDHOC and OSCOAP"}
+{: #edhoc-oscoap-det title="CoAP binding of EDHOC combined with OSCOAP"}

-The CoAP client makes the following request:
+The CoAP binding of EDHOC combined with OSCOAP is now detailed.
+The client makes the following CoAP request:

 * The request method is POST
-* Content-Format is "application/cose+cbor"
+* Content-Format is "application/edhoc"
 * The Uri-Path is "edhoc"
 * The Payload is EDHOC message_1, computed as defined in this document

 The CoAP server processes message_1 as specified in this document.
-Unless the protocol is terminated, the server processes message_2 as specified in this document and sends the following response:
+If successful, the server processes message_2 as specified in this document and sends the following CoAP response:

 * The response Code is 2.04 (Changed)
+* Content-Format is "application/edhoc"
 * The Payload is EDHOC message_2, computed as defined in this document

-The CoAP client verifies message_2 as specified in this document.
+The client verifies message_2 as specified in this document.
 If successful, the client processes EDHOC message\_3, as specified in this document.

 The client also derives the OSCOAP Security Context (section 3.1 of {{I-D.ietf-core-object-security}}) from the EDHOC messages:

-* The OSCOAP Base Key (master_secret) and Context Identifier (CID) are derived as specified in {{key-der}} using
+* The OSCOAP Master Secret (master_secret) and Context Identifier (CID) are derived as specified in {{key-der}} of this document, using
- the CBOR array \[ message_1, message_2, message_3, label \] as 'other', where 'label' is a CBOR encoded text string (major type 3).
+ the CBOR array \[ message_1, message_2, message_3, label \] as 'other'.

-   * For OSCOAP master_secret,  'label' is the CBOR encoding of "OSCOAP_master_secret".
+   * For OSCOAP master_secret, 'label' is the CBOR encoded text string (major type 3) "OSCOAP_master_secret".
-   * For OSCOAP CID, 'label' is the CBOR encoding of  "OSCOAP_CID"
+   * For OSCOAP CID, 'label' is the CBOR encoded text string (major type 3) "OSCOAP_CID"

-* The AEAD Algorithm is AEAD_V, as negotiated with EDHOC
+* The AEAD Algorithm is AEAD_V, as defined in this document
-* The Key Derivation Function is HKDF_V, as negotiated with EDHOC
+* The Key Derivation Function is HKDF_V, as defined in this document
-* For the other input parameters, the default is used as specificed in section 3.2 of {{I-D.ietf-core-object-security}}.
+* For the other OSCOAP security context input parameters, the default is used as specified in section 3.2 of {{I-D.ietf-core-object-security}}.

 With these parameters, the CoAP client can derive the OSCOAP security context parameters, following section 3.2 of {{I-D.ietf-core-object-security}}.

-Finally, the client generates the OSCOAP request, containing the Object-Security option and the COSE\_Encrypt0 object as defined in {{I-D.ietf-core-object-security}}.
-EDHOC message\_3 is added to the unprotected part of the COSE\_Encrypt0 Headers, with label 'edhoc_m3'.
-Note that this may considerably increase the size of the COSE\_Encrypt0 object (see {#ex-rpk3}), so in case the OSCOAP request method does not allow payload, the Object-Security option may become large.
+The client builds the intended CoAP request and protects the request with OSCOAP.
+The request thus contains the Object-Security option and a COSE\_Encrypt0 object as defined in {{I-D.ietf-core-object-security}}.
+The client adds EDHOC message\_3 to the unprotected part of the COSE\_Encrypt0 Headers, label 'edhoc_m3', and sends the OSCOAP request.

+TODO: IANA registration of COSE label 'edhoc_m3'.

 The server receives and extracts message\_3 from the unprotected part of the COSE\_Encrypt0 object of the OSCOAP request.
 If the object does not contain the 'edhoc\_m3' label, or if the 'edhoc\_m3' value does not comply with the specifications, the message is discarded and the communication terminated.
-Otherwise, the server processes and verifies the EDHOC message\_3 as described in this document.
-If successful, the server derives OSCOAP security context parameters following section 3.2 of {{I-D.ietf-core-object-secur
+Otherwise, the server verifies message\_3 as specified in this document.
+If successful, the server derives the OSCOAP security context parameters following section 3.2 of {{I-D.ietf-core-object-security}} with input parameters specified in this section.
+The server processes the OSCOAP request as specified in {{I-D.ietf-core-object-security}} and returns the OSCOAP response.

-Finally, the client can verify the OSCOAP request using the security context, and act according to {{I-D.ietf-core-object-security}}.
-Further communication can be protected using OSCOAP.
+Finally, the client can verify the OSCOAP response using the security context, and extract the plaintext CoAP response.
+Further communication between client and server can be protected using OSCOAP with the established security context.

-Note that embedding EDHOC only in CoAP is a straightforward simplification of this procedure, where message_1 and message_2 are generated and sent as described above, and followed by message_3 sent analogously to message_1.
+Note that embedding EDHOC only into CoAP is a straightforward simplification of this procedure, where message_1 and message_2 are processed as described above, and followed by message_3 as payload in a CoAP request, analogously to message_1.

 --- fluff